-Roland has announced the AC-40 Acoustic Chorus Guitar Amplifier.
+Roland has announced the AC-40 Acoustic Chorus guitar amp.

 It's the latest addition to the AC family of stereo acoustic amps with built-in effects.
 Perfect for performing guitarists and singer/songwriters, the mobile AC-40 produces clean, loud, and natural acoustic tone, and features a versatile dual-channel configuration that supports both a guitar and a microphone.